 Turkey launches new phase of domestic anti-terror op

-Operation Eren-6 Mergelo has started in eastern Bitlis and southeastern Siirt provinces with 82 teams, including over 1,450 personnel from the gendarmerie, police, and village guards, the ministry said in a statement.
+Operation Eren-8 Amanoslar has started in southern Osmaniye, Hatay and southeastern Gaziantep provinces with 96 teams, including over 1,670 personnel from the gendarmerie, police, and village guards, the ministry said in a statement.

-The first five phases of the operation launched this year-Eren-1 Tendurek, Eren-2 Lice, Eren-3 Mt.
-Agri, Eren-4 Karliova-Varto, and Eren-5 Bagok-are also ongoing, according to the ministry.
+The first seven phases of the operation launched this year-Eren-1 Tendurek, Eren-2 Lice, Eren-3 Mt.
+Agri, Eren-4 Karliova-Varto, Eren-5 Bagok, Eren-6 Mergelo and Eren-7 Mercan-Munsuz Valley-are also ongoing, according to the ministry.

 In its more than 30-year terror campaign against Turkey, the PKK-listed as a terrorist organization by Turkey, the US, and the EU-has been responsible for the deaths of 40,000 people, including women, children and infants.